 The Roark Family

-I grew up in Mobile, Alabama and learned how to cook at a very early age due.
-I met my husband in Mobile, and we have been married since 1984.
-Jerry is in medical sales.
-Being married to a salesman, we have had the opportunity to live not only in Alabama but Georgia, Tennessee, Louisiana and Arkansas.
-My husband and I have five great children.
+I grew up in Mobile, Alabama and learned how to cook at a very early age due my parents divorce.
+Because my two brothers and sister was raised by our father, I learned quickly how to cook and clean.
+I met my husband in my home town of Mobile, Alabama.
+We were married in 1984.
+Jerry, my husband, is in medical sales.
+Being married to a salesman, we have had the opportunity to live not only in Alabama, but Georgia, Tennessee, Louisiana and Arkansas.
+Jerry and I have five great children.
 Our oldest daughter Carly is in medical school training to be a doctor.
 We have twin teenage boys.
 Caleb, one of our twins, has had 17 brain surgeries and seizures.
 We also have two children who were adopted.
 They have Reactive Attachment Disorder and many other special challenges.

 With 5 kids, I understand life can be extremely busy.
-I have kids in homeschool, public school, private school, medical school, and school activities.
+I have kids in homeschool, public school, private school, medical school, not to mention all their school activities.
 I have three dogs and a husband with an extremely demanding work schedule.
-Recipes for our Daily Bread will give you easy recipes, including crock-pot recipes, to help you put meals on the table.
+Recipes for our Daily Bread will give you easy recipes, including crock-pot recipes, to help you put meals extremely tasty meals on the table with little effort.
 I will also give you lots of fun ways to spend time with your family including great vacations.

 I believe the secret to building stronger families that stick together, communicate more, and love each other is to cook together, eating around the table together, play together, vacation together, and share God’s love.